flectra-hq/flectra/doc/webservices/iap.rst

 .. warning::
    Both the :class:`ServiceName` and :class:`Label` are unique.
-As good practice, the :class:`ServiceName` should usually match the name of your Odoo Client App.
+As good practice, the :class:`ServiceName` should usually match the name of your Flectra Client App.

 * :samp:`icon` - :class:`Icon`: A generic icon that will serve as default for your :ref:`packs <iap-packages>`.